-Follow the steps below for quick and convenient reimbursement:

-1. Gather your supporting documentation such as detailed bills or receipts.
+For quick and convenient reimbursement, first, gather your supporting documentation, such as detailed bills or receipts.
 You should also include:

-- Your dependent's name and date of birth; - Provider's name, address, and tax ID or Social Security Number; - The cost, place and date of the service(s) performed; and - Receipt from the provider, or if none available, the provider's signature on the claim form. - 2.
-You have three options to submit your claim. - Online: Log in to your account on the Judiciary Benefits Center web site for online claim submission. - o Fax: Completed claim form to 1-800-778-0045. - o Mail: Completed claim form to:
+- Your dependent's name and date of birth - Provider's name, address, and tax ID or Social Security Number - The cost, place and date of the service(s) performed, and - Receipt from the provider, or if none available, the provider's signature on the claim form

+Then, submit your claim in one of three ways.

+1. Online